Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies.

 The Group seeks to maintain and enhance good relations with its shareholders through a number of scheduled activities throughout the financial year including:

 The Company’s interim and annual reports are supplemented by capital market presentations and through public announcements to the market on technological, commercial, and financial progress.

-The Chairman and the Chief Executive Officer are primarily responsible for maintaining dialogue with shareholders, supported by the Company’s Nomad and broker (finnCap) and financial PR advisers (Newgate).
+The Executive Chairman and the Chief Executive Officer are primarily responsible for maintaining dialogue with shareholders, supported by the Company’s Nomad and broker (finnCap) and financial PR advisers (SEC Newgate).
 Communication with shareholders is given high priority by the Board.
-The Chairman, Chief Executive Officer and Finance Director have meetings with representatives of institutional shareholders and hold analyst briefings at least twice a year, following the announcement of the interim and full year results, but also on request at other times during the year as necessary.
+The Executive Chairman, Chief Executive Officer and CFO have meetings with representatives of institutional shareholders and hold analyst briefings at least twice a year, following the announcement of the interim and full year results, but also on request at other times during the year as necessary.
 Following these meetings, the Company’s Nomad provide independent and anonymised feedback to the Board.
 The Company’s financial PR advisers also provide anonymised feedback to the Board on views of journalists and analysts.

 The Board Directors also attend private investor events to provide a forum to meet the management team.

 Eleco software applications have evolved over a number of years through close relationships with its customers.